Independent coordination for medical treatment in Thailand

 What's Included in a Medical Trip

 Your care coordinator arranges cystoscopy, surgery scheduling, pathology coordination, and follow-up.
-The quote covers surgeon fees, anaesthesia, facility, diagnostics, pathology, stoma supplies, and aftercare.
+The published TUR-BT package covers surgeon fees, anaesthesia, the facility and the stated night or two in hospital.
+Staging imaging, laboratory tests and the pathology on the resected tissue are billed separately, so ask for those itemised alongside the package.
 Flights and accommodation are separate.

 Recovery in Bangkok vs Phuket